 Public insurance is an option for those who don’t have private insurance or whose plans do not cover substance abuse treatment.
 This can help make rehab more affordable.

 Obama signed the Affordable Care Act in 2010.
 It funds insurance plans available on a platform called Health Insurance Marketplace.
-Addiction treatment is considered an “essential medical benefit” by the ACA and must be covered under new plans in the Health Insurance Marketplace.
+Addiction treatment is considered an “essential supervised detox benefit” by the ACA and must be covered under new plans in the Health Insurance Marketplace.

 It may not provide the coverage you need.
 For example, it might not cover inpatient programs but detox and outpatient services.